Calo-software/flutter_zebra_rfid/README.md

 Reliable Flutter plugin for Zebra RFID readers (Android + iOS).
 Focus areas: connection resilience, structured errors, diagnostics visibility, and safer inventory lifecycle.

+> **Note:** Large portions of this repository (code, Gradle wiring, and documentation) were generated or refactored with help from large language models and then reviewed in this project.

 > Status: Android reliability features complete (timeout, retry, auto‑reconnect, diagnostics, watchdog). iOS parity for these features is upcoming.

 ## Contents